Grab your copy

 - Are not legally binding

 - Do not have any formal requirements

-You might make an Advance Statement to set out your care preferences.
-This could include matters such as: where you would like to live if your needs change, or the type of care and support you would wish receive.
+Unlike an Advance Decision, an Advance Statement can detail the care or treatment you would like to receive.
+Because of this, you might wish to make an Advance Statement in order to set out your care preferences.
+This could include where you would like to live if your needs change, or the type of care and support you would wish to be put in place.

 Summary – Advance Statements